NaderTate/Ecommerce-Store/store/README.md

 #### Any forms like the user details or the user address forms have separate hooks in a `_hooks` folder at the same level.

-#### These hooks are resposible for managing the form states and submitting to the database, this way the form component only contains the form elements, making the code way cleaner.
+#### These hooks are responsible for managing the form states and submitting to the database, this way the form component only contains the form elements, making the code way cleaner.

 #### Any utility functions are placed in **`utils`** file where they're needed.